quickwit-oss/quickwit/docs/reference/aggregation.md

 ### Terms

-Creates a bucket for every unique term and counts the number of occurences.
+Creates a bucket for every unique term and counts the number of occurrences.

 Note that `doc_count` in the response buckets equals term count here.
 If the text is untokenized and single value, that means one term per document and therefore it is in fact doc count.